redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD1-the-three-steps-of-TDD.markdown

 * totalOfSingleItem
 * totalOfTwoItems

-Hint: If something changes, look first at your `test code`, don't edit it in your production code unnecessarily!
+Hint: If something changes, look first at your **test code**, don't edit it in your production code unnecessarily!

 > If you are looking at your tests that runs correctly, these are your specification steps of your software solution that are up and running now.

 After each iteration, you should come back to your TestSuite and maintain your test code and/or your production code little bit, if necessary.
 This is the third step of the TDD cycle.
-For further reading you can check my refactoring series later.
+For further reading you can check my kickstart refactoring series later.

 This is part one of the TDD kickstart beginner series.
-Here is [part 2](https://redseacomputing.github.io/2021/TDD1-the-three-steps-of-TDD).
+Here is [part 2](https://redseacomputing.github.io/2021/TDD2-structure-of-unit-tests).